-Credit-by-exam is a process where a student pays for one academic credit and is then given access to learner objectives, learner resources and faculty guidance for a course.
-The student studies the materials for the course and takes all course exams.
+Credit-by-exam is a process where a student pays for one academic credit and is then given access to learner objectives, learner resources in the course module.
+The student studies the materials for the course independently and takes all course exams.
 Upon successful completion of course exams, the student is awarded credit-by-exam for the course.

 For example, if a student takes credit-by-exam for CMW-610 Antepartum Care, the student pays for one credit, studies independently for a thorough review of the course content, successfully takes the exams showing mastery of didactic content and is awarded 4 credits for CMW-610.
 Courses are taken as credit/no credit.
 Students taking credit-by-exam do not participate in seminar room discussion, case studies, problem based learning tutorials, and do not write papers or complete projects related to the course.

 Successful completion of each credit-by-exam is recorded on the student’s transcript.
 Upon successful completion of theory courses, students are eligible to begin a supervised clinical experience under the direction of a qualified CNM/CM preceptor.

 Students must demonstrate competency in all aspects of midwifery care either through current work in that area, or refresher content in the area they are refreshing.
-Upon successful completion of the clinical practicum, the student is issued proof of re-entry to practice process completion by the Program Director and is able to obtain a transcript of all course work completed as credit-by-exam from the University Registrar.
+Upon successful completion of the clinical practicum, the student is issued a letter confirming successful completion of the refresher process and is able to obtain a transcript of all course work completed as credit-by-exam from the university registrar.

-While the course of study is individualized, a typical program of study for a midwife who has not practiced for more than 5 years includes credit-by-exam for the following courses:
+While the course of study is individualized, a typical plan of study for a midwife who has not practiced for more than 5 years includes credit-by-exam for the following courses:

 - Semester 3: CMW-634 Clinical Full-scope Midwifery II

-Additionally, each applicant is responsible to check with their state regulatory board for any Board required courses such as: CMW-699 Advanced Physical Assessment, CMW-638, 639 Advanced Pharmacology I and II, CMW-604 Advanced Anatomy & Physiology and to see if there are other board specifc entry requirements.
+Additionally, each applicant is responsible to check with their state regulatory board for any board required courses such as: CMW-699 Advanced Physical Assessment and/or CMW-638 & 644 Advanced Pharmacology I and II, and to see if there are other board specific requirements.